Reading every journal at once. What no human has done.

 Brother to Sacagawea and chief of the Lemhi Shoshone, Cameahwait provided the horses and guidance without which the Corps of Discovery could not have crossed the Rocky Mountains.

-Departures and Defections at Fort Mandan
+Scarcity, Diplomacy, and a Frostbitten Return at Fort Mandan

 Thematic essays